 Mobile Friendliness

-A last step in reviewing the indexation of your website is checking your mobile-friendliness.
-Use Google’s Mobile-Friendly Test to see how Google value’s your mobile pages.
-With Google’s mobile-first index, the content on the mobile version of your site is going to affect how Google ranks your pages.
+One of the last steps in reviewing the indexation of your website is checking your mobile-friendliness.
+Use Google’s Mobile-Friendly Test to see how Google values your mobile pages.
+With Google’s mobile-first index, the content on the mobile version of your website is going to affect how Google ranks your pages.
 If you’re not serving a mobile-friendly page, then you could be hurting your rankings.

 On-Page Elements

-After reviewing your analytics and the indexation of your webpages, it’s time to dig into the content on your page.
-When Google is crawling your page, you want to ensure everything is in working order and optimized to match the search intent behind searcher’s queries.
+After reviewing your analytics and the indexation of your website pages, it’s time to dig into the content on your website.
+When Google is crawling your website pages, you want to ensure everything is in working order and optimized to match the search intent behind searchers’ queries.
 When reviewing your on-page content, using Screaming Frog will help you uncover issues involving meta information.
 Run your domain through Screaming Frog’s spider tool and review the items below:

 Technical Aspects

-The last step in your SEO site audit is to review additional technical aspects of your website that might improve your site’s rankings.
-Identifying and fixing major technical issues on your site can be the difference between ranking at the top of page two, or reaching the top of page one in Google’s SERPs.
+The last step in your SEO website audit is to review additional technical aspects of your website that might improve your website’s rankings.
+Identifying and fixing major technical issues on your website can be the difference between ranking at the top of page two, or reaching the top of page one in Google’s SERPs.

-• Page speed: Put your webpages through a tool like gtmetrix.com to identify site speed issues.
+- Page speed: Put your website pages through a tool like gtmetrix.com to identify site speed issues.
 Google values high speed pages, because they greatly enhance user experience.
 The faster your results load for a user, the more likely Google is to serve your result above others.
 Issues that are most correlated with slow site speed include large images, failure to leverage browser caching, and excessive JavaScript.

-• Broken internal links: Through Screaming Frog’s spider tool, you can export a list of all the 4XX errors on your site.
+- Broken internal links: Through Screaming Frog’s spider tool, you can export a list of all the 4XX errors on your website.
 The report will show all the destinations for each of the broken internal links on your page.
 Using this report, you can either fix those URLs, redirect the broken links, or remove the links entirely.

 Final Thoughts: Site Audit First, Build Content And Optimize Second